 2. Descendents Of Marie Antoinette’s Turkish Angora Cats

-The love story between Marie Antoinette and her six Turkish Angora cats is a powerful folklore myth, that would give the Maine Coon cat breed a truly regal history, if it were true.
-But is it?
+The love story between Marie Antoinette and her six Turkish Angora cats is a powerful folklore myth that gives the Maine Coon cat breed a truly regal history if it’s true.

-Once on dry land, these cats were set free and are thought to have mated with the short-haired domestic cats already residing in Maine, creating the Maine Coon cat breed we know and love today.
+Once on dry land, these cats were set free and are thought to have mated with the short-haired domestic cats already residing in Maine, creating the Maine Coon cat breed.

 Maine Coon Growth Spurts